 July 17: Walter M. Shaub Jr., departing head of the Office of Government Ethics, says U.S. is “close to a laughingstock.”
 According to The New York Times, Shaub believes President Trump and his administration have “created a historic ethics crisis.”

-July 18: Opposition to Trumpcare bill by four Senators prevents it from passing.
+July 18: Opposition to Trumpcare bill by several Republican Senators prevents it from passing.
 Following that failure, Senator Mitch McConnell, the majority leader, attempted a repeal of Obamacare with no replacement in sight.
 That move, which could leave untold numbers of Americans with no coverage at all, also appeared to fail, according to The New York Times.
 Regardless, Sen. McConnell still intends to get a bill through the Senate.